eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 ## 🚀 Overview

-TSA is a deployment workspace for standing up a Trust Services Agent environment on Kubernetes while reusing shared OCMW services that already exist in another namespace.
-Instead of redeploying platform-wide dependencies such as Keycloak, signer, NATS, and the DID resolver, the TSA node connects to an existing OCMW namespace through cluster DNS and only provisions the TSA-local runtime pieces it needs: MongoDB, Redis, policy, task, cache, infohub, and optionally the legacy login flow.
+TSA is a deployment workspace for standing up a Trust Services Agent environment on Kubernetes while reusing shared OCM services that already exist in another namespace.
+Instead of redeploying platform-wide dependencies such as Keycloak, signer, NATS, and the DID resolver, the TSA node connects to an existing OCM namespace through cluster DNS and only provisions the TSA-local runtime pieces it needs: MongoDB, Redis, policy, task, cache, infohub, and optionally the legacy login flow.

-The included ORCE node collects the target TSA namespace, the OCMW namespace, the base domain, kubeconfig, TLS material, registry information, and optional OCM/email parameters.
-When triggered, the backend writes the uploaded files to temporary paths and invokes `deploy.sh`, which ensures ingress-nginx and cert-manager are present, creates the namespace and secrets, discovers the shared OCMW services, builds the TSA service images dynamically, pushes them to your registry, bootstraps MongoDB, configures a dedicated Keycloak realm and OAuth client in the shared Keycloak instance, deploys the TSA services, and runs smoke tests.
+The included ORCE node collects the target TSA namespace, the OCM namespace, the base domain, kubeconfig, TLS material, registry information, and optional OCM/email parameters.
+When triggered, the backend writes the uploaded files to temporary paths and invokes `deploy.sh`, which ensures ingress-nginx and cert-manager are present, creates the namespace and secrets, discovers the shared OCM services, builds the TSA service images dynamically, pushes them to your registry, bootstraps MongoDB, configures a dedicated Keycloak realm and OAuth client in the shared Keycloak instance, deploys the TSA services, and runs smoke tests.

 The public deployment model is intentionally compact.
 TSA is exposed under a single host:

 - `https://<tsa-namespace>.<base-domain>/infohub`
 - `https://<tsa-namespace>.<base-domain>/login` *(optional legacy login path)*

-This makes TSA well suited for quickly creating tenant-like workspaces that sit on top of a shared OCMW backbone while still keeping their own runtime state, OAuth client, Mongo data, Redis cache, and ingress resources isolated inside a namespaced deployment.
+This makes TSA well suited for quickly creating tenant-like workspaces that sit on top of a shared OCM backbone while still keeping their own runtime state, OAuth client, Mongo data, Redis cache, and ingress resources isolated inside a namespaced deployment.

 ---